 “We cannot escape fear.
 We can only transform it into a companion that accompanies us on all of our exciting adventures.”— Susan Jeffers

-Whether real or imagined, fear is a potent emotion that may influence us to either overreact or completely stop us in our tracks – a physiological reaction known as the fight or flight response, which we’re wired to express in emergencies.
+Whether real or imagined, fear is a potent emotion.
+It can make us overreact or stop us in our tracks.
+It’s a physiological reaction known as the fight or flight response, which we’re wired to express in emergencies.

 It’s those nerves that you experience before a presentation.
 It’s the images of gloom and doom that you foresee when asking your boss for a promotion or asking someone you fancy out on a date.
-It’s the fear of failing that stops you from finally starting that small business that you have always dreamed of.
+It’s the fear of failing that stops you from starting that small business that you have always dreamed of.